Updated: Nov 4, 2022

 Of course, there are always exceptions to the rules.
 Puppies, kittens, or older, ill, or immunocompromised dogs and cats have a higher risk of infestations due to an underdeveloped or weak immune system.
 They can be on the healthiest, most well-rounded diet and still pick up a parasite burden, so keep a closer eye on your pet if they fall into one (or more) of these categories.

 Identifying a Worm Infestation

-The following have been anecdotally said to have natural deworming properties:
+The following have been said (anecdotally) to have preventative deworming properties: